truar/developer-blog/content/articles/build-deploy-vue-app-in-firebase-with-cloudrun-backend.md

 # Introduction

-Building a rich and powerful web application has never been so easy and so complicated as the same time.
-The web expanded really fast, and with it, the needs to build more and more advanced applications.
+Building a rich and powerful web application has never been so easy and so complicated at the same time.
+The web expanded really fast, and with it, the need to build more and more advanced applications.
 Empowered by some great frameworks wishing to simplify your life as a Frontend developer, you can easily start following some tutorials and documentation, and in the meantime, being totally lost in the wide eco-system you can now face.
 The time when we manipulated the DOM ourselves is now gone, and we must embrace advanced architectural style whom purpose is to ease the application maintenance and evolution.

 Those famous Web framework, you might know them already, even only by name.
 There are two main ones:
 * Angular, supported by Google developers team
 * React supported by Facebook developers team

-A third one, wich is having hard time getting adopted by companies is Vue.
+A third one, which is having hard time getting adopted by companies is Vue.
 This framework is supported by many developers who shared a passion for Frontend development.
-That framework is the one I enjoy the most when developing application.
+This framework is the one I enjoy the most when developing application.
 Which is why, I'll be using Vue to build the web application in this article.

 Developing an application is now accessible quickly to the most, but deploying this application and making it accessible is quite another challenge.
 Not everyone is comfortable with server administration and deployment task.
 Hopefully, Google comes with an answer: Firebase.
 Quoting Google:
 > Firebase is a platform developed by Google for creating mobile and web applications.
 It was originally an independent company founded in 2011.
 In 2014, Google acquired the platform and it is now their flagship offering for app development.

 In other words, Firebase makes it easier for you to host your application by offering complete server management.
 Your app is easily scalable, which means it can support load peaks, and accessible worldwide, for almost a penny.
 Under the hood, Firebase uses Google Cloud Platform technology to host your application.
 This makes easy for instance to have a Vue application accessible 100% of the time for free (almost but clearly, you won't pay much) communicating with backend application hosted on GCP, like Cloud Functions or Cloud Run.

-In this article, we will focus on developing a Vue application communicating with the Spring Boot application hosted on Cloud Run [we developed in the article article](/deploying-an-app-in-gcp-part1).
+In this article, we will focus on developing a Vue application communicating with the Spring Boot application hosted on Cloud Run [we developed in the previous article](/deploying-an-app-in-gcp-part1).
 We will host it using Firebase and deploy it by improving the Cloud Build pipeline [we covered in the second article](/continuous-deployment-with-cloud-build).

 ## Prerequisites

-* Node
+* **Node.js**:an open-source javascript runtime environment.
+You need it in order to run javascript code outside of a browser.
+To install Node, [follow this link](https://nodejs.org/en/download/package-manager/)
-* Yarn or NPM
+* **Yarn or NPM**: a package manager to download the different libs you need to build your application.
+If you come from the Java world, you might know Maven or Gradle.
+Those are famous package manager for java application.
+Yarn is now recommended over npm by the way, if you don't know which one to use, use Yarn.
+To install Yarn, [click here](https://classic.yarnpkg.com/en/docs/install/)

 # Building the VusJS application

 Vue team released recently the third version of Vue.
-We will not cover differences between Vue 2 and Vue 3, but let's use the latest versions we can use.
+We will not cover differences between Vue 2 and Vue 3, but let's use the latest versions available.

 Remember the folder trees we had in the previous articles?
 ```